75th Expeditionary Airlift Squadron

 The 75th Expeditionary Airlift Squadron (75 EAS) is a provisional Air Force squadron.
 It was most recently activated in May 2014 in Djibouti, where it provides airlift support for Combined Joint Task Force – Horn of Africa.
 It replaced the 52d Expeditionary Airlift Squadron.
 The 75th EAS is a deployed unit, made up of rotating Air Force Reserve Command and Air National Guard units, such as the 910th Airlift Wing, members of which comprised the squadron in May 2022.

 The squadron was first activated as the 75th Ferrying Squadron in 1943 it transported cargo.
 It was redesignated the 75th Transport Transition Squadron later that year and trained aircrews on transport aircraft until being disbanded the following year.

 The 75th was reconstituted as the 75th Air Transport Squadron in 1952.
 It operated heavy airlift aircraft, primarily in the Pacific area until 1993.

 Prior to its conversion to provisional status it was last assigned to the 86th Airlift Wing at Ramstein Air Base, Germany, where it operated C-9A Nightingale aircraft providing theater medical evacuation airlift in Europe until 2003.

 History

 World War II

 Initially formed by Air Transport Command (ATC) in early 1943 at Homestead Army Air Base, Florida.
-Manned primarily by contract civilian pilots, the mission of squadron was ferrying aircraft along the South Atlantic Air Transport Route through the Caribbean to Brazil; then to Africa and then to combat airfields in Europe, Middle East, India or Australia.
+Crewed primarily by contract civilian pilots, the mission of squadron was ferrying aircraft along the South Atlantic Air Transport Route through the Caribbean to Brazil; then to Africa and then to combat airfields in Europe, Middle East, India or Australia.
 Redesignated as a training squadron in June 1943.
 Provided transition training in a wide variety of aircraft to experienced military and civilian pilots prior to them being assigned to ferrying duty.
 The squadron was disbanded at the end of March 1944 and its personnel and equipment were transferred to the 563d Army Air Forces Base Unit.